Wi Pere

 Wiremu "Wi" Pere (7 March 1837 – 9 December 1915), was a Māori Member of Parliament in New Zealand.
 He represented Eastern Māori in the House of Representatives from 1884 to 1887, and again from 1893 to 1905.
-Pere's strong criticism of the government's Māori land policies and his involvement in the turbulent land wars in the 1860s and 1870s made him a revered Māori leader and he was known throughout his career as an contentious debator and outstanding orator in the use of the Māori language.
+Pere's strong criticism of the government's Māori land policies and his involvement in the turbulent land wars in the 1860s and 1870s made him a revered Māori leader and he was known throughout his career as a contentious debator and outstanding orator in the use of the Māori language.

 Biography

 Wi Pere was born in 1837 at Tūranga (Gisborne), the son of English Poverty Bay trader Thomas Halbert and esteemed Māori Rīria Mauaranui of Te Whānau-a-Kai hapū of Te Aitanga-a-Māhaki and Rongowhakaata.
 Pere was baptised William Halbert but commonly went by his Maori name, Wiremu Pere (William Bell).

 From a young age Pere was noted for his shrewdness and identified by elders as having exceptional intelligence.
 He was raised largely under the tutelage of his mother and was schooled in tribal lore and genealogy by Te Aitanga-a-Māhaki iwi elders of the Maraehinahina whare wānanga.
 This formed the basis of his authority in land dealings and Native Land Court proceedings from the 1870s.

 The local Anglican mission also identified Pere as an emerging leader, and he became a member of the first standing committee of the Diocese of Waiapu.

 In 1856, Pere married Arapera Matenga Toti at Waerenga-a-hika.